TYPO3GmbH/blog/Documentation/Integrators/Index.rst

    `archive.groupByMonth`_              Group by month                         int             1
-   `archive.yearDateFormat`_            Format of the year                     string          %Y `archive.monthDateFormat`_           Format of the month                    string          %B
+   `archive.yearDateFormat`_            Format of the year                     string          %Y `archive.monthDateFormat`_           Format of the month                    string          %B `recentposts.limit`_                 Maximum number of posts to be shown    int             0
    ==================================== ====================================== =============== ===============

 .. _tsWidgetsCommentsLimit: